-F. Meetings & Quorum
+3.6 Meetings & Quorum

-The Board generally meets on a bi-monthly basis.
-Annually, two of these meetings are inperson retreats (two to three days in length) and four of these meetings are held via conference (ninety minutes in length).
+The Board generally meets on approximately a bi-monthly basis.
+Annually, two of these meetings are in-person retreats (one day in length, preceded by a dinner meeting) and three of these meetings are held via conference (two hours in length).